fourjuaneight/blog/content/uses.md

 - **[bat](https://github.com/sharkdp/bat)** - A prettier and more useful `cat`.
 - **[rip](https://github.com/nivekuil/rip)** - A better `rm`.
 - **[delta](https://github.com/dandavison/delta)** - If you're a CLI Git user, you'll love this thing.
 It makes diff output far more readable and thus more useful.
 You can also use a custom theme and who doesn't love that.
-- **[fzf](https://github.com/junegunn/fzf)** - This thing is one of the most crucial binaries on my computer.
+- **[sd](https://github.com/chmln/sd)** - This thing is one of the most crucial binaries on my computer.
 It powers the majority of my [CLI utilities](https://github.com/fourjuaneight/dotfiles/blob/master/homedir/.zsh/func.zsh).
+- **[gum](https://github.com/charmbracelet/gum)** - For smaller and simpler jobs where I just need to choose from a list.
 - **[atuin](https://github.com/ellie/atuin)** - Amazing quality of life improvement utility.
 It creates a simple but powerful searchable shell history UI.

 ### Plugins